micmejia/bible-dump/NKJV/Numbers/Num 13.md

 And they went up through the South and came to Hebron; Ahiman, Sheshai, and Talmai, the descendants of Anak, _were_ there.
 (Now Hebron was built seven years before Zoan in Egypt.)

 ###### 23
-Then they came to the [^e]Valley of Eshcol, and there cut down a branch with one cluster of grapes; they carried it between two of them on a pole. _They_ also _brought_ some of the pomegranates and figs.
+Then they came to the Valley of Eshcol, and there cut down a branch with one cluster of grapes; they carried it between two of them on a pole. _They_ also _brought_ some of the pomegranates and figs.

 ###### 24
-The place was called the Valley of [^f]Eshcol, because of the cluster which the men of Israel cut down there.
+The place was called the Valley of Eshcol, because of the cluster which the men of Israel cut down there.

 ###### 25
 And they returned from spying out the land after forty days.